Skip to content

 Small CPU CacheLimited cache increases memory access latency, reducing efficiency in games and productivity workloads.Upgrade to a newer CPU architecture with a larger and faster L3 cache.

-Thermal ThrottlingPoor cooling causes the CPU to reduce clock speeds to prevent overheating.Improve cooling with better airflow, quality CPU coolers, and proper thermal paste.
+Thermal ThrottlingPoor cooling causes the CPU to reduce clock speeds to prevent overheating.Improve cooling with better airflow, quality CPU coolers, and proper Thermal paste.

 Excessive Background ProcessesBackground applications consume CPU resources needed for active workloads.Disable unnecessary startup programs and close unused background apps.